Iran's parliament passes a stricter headscarf law days after protest anniversary

 The bill, which was approved by 152 lawmakers in Iran's 290-seat parliament, requires ratification by the Guardian Council, a clerical body that serves as constitutional watchdog.
 It would take effect for a preliminary period of three years.

 The demonstrations sparked by Amini's death on Sept.
-16, 2022 died down early this year following a heavy crackdown on dissent in which more than 500 protesters were killed and over 22,000 detained.
+16, 2022, faded early this year following a heavy crackdown on dissent in which more than 500 protesters were killed and over 22,000 detained.

 But many women continued to flaunt the rules on wearing hijab, prompting a new campaign to enforce them over the summer.
 Iran's clerical rulers view the hijab law as a key pillar of the Islamic Republic and blamed the protests on Western nations, without providing evidence.